diracs-delta/sicp/README.md

 - Disable `Markdown > Extension > Math`.
 This disables `markdown-all-in-one`'s
   basic KaTeX engine and favors `mdmath`'s more advanced KaTeX engine.

+- Restart VSCode.

 In my workflow, I usually use a split view, with raw MarkDown on the left and the rendered preview output on the right.
-I really *should* have some kind of script that compiles these Kramdown files into PDFs, but that's another entry on the to-do stack about to overflow.
+I really _should_ have some kind of script that compiles these Kramdown files into PDFs, but that's another entry on the to-do stack about to overflow.